YahooArchive/mojito-shaker/docs/shaker_example.rst

   :width: 700px
   :align: right

-Our application will have three main Mojits:
+Our application will have three main mojits:

 - ``master`` - The "parent mojit", which will be the placeholder for the other mojits
 - ``primary`` - Will contain the left part of our application.
 - ``secondary`` - Will be the the right part of our application.

-Each mojit will be sensitive to a specific set of dimensions:
+Each mojit will react to a specific set of dimensions:

 - ``device``: default, smartphone
 - ``region``:  default, CA
 - ``skin``: default, gray, blue

-This means that, for example, if we are on a mobile device, we will want to load some different CSS or just add some styles on top of our default baseplate for some mojits.
-Also we want to do the same with skins, regions and with all the possible combinations of those dimensions.
+Thus, if we are on a mobile device, we might load different CSS.
+Similarly, we may load different assets according to skin and/or region.
+Shaker will handle all the possible combinations.

 Application structure